Broumov

 Broumov ([ˈbroumof]; Braunau) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 7,100 inhabitants.
-The town centre is well preserved and is protected by law as an urban monument zone.
+There are three important historic buildings, protected as national cultural monuments: the Benedictine monastery, the Church of the Virgin Mary and the Church of Saint Wenceslaus.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Town parts and villages of Benešov, Kolonie 5. května, Nové Město, Olivětín, Poříčí, Rožmitál and Velká Ves are administrative parts of Broumov.
+Broumov consists of eight municipal parts (in brackets population according to the 2021 census):